summerhays/new_momisms/resources.md

 layout: default
 id: resources
 ---
-Some links about "Florida cracker" and Miami English:
+Not to be too much of a linguist (#[104](https://mom.summerhays.net/list.html#momism_id104)), but here are some links about "Florida cracker" and Miami English:

 ### Highlights
 * [‘Miami English’ and the Linguistic Oddness of South Florida: South Beach speech is like no other](https://www.atlasobscura.com/articles/miami-accent){: target="_blank"}